Parable #10. Unfruitful fig tree:

 Old first century (CE) Israel was the barren (fruitless) fig-tree that Messiah was talking about.
 Not modern Israel.

-Unfortunately, our ancestors (Israel), mainly at the insistence of their wicked religious leaders, did not respond to the call for Teshuvah—begun by the prophet Yochanan ben Zechariah ben Aaron—and they did not hear, understand, and obey the D’var HaShem that was spoken by the Messiah.
+Unfortunately our ancestors (old Israel), mainly at the insistence of their wicked religious leaders, did not respond to the call for Teshuvah begun by the prophet Yochanan ben Zechariah ben Aaron and they did not hear, understand, and obey the D’var HaShem that was spoken by our Messiah.

-So the time of the blessed messianic age—the Golden Age of Israel and the International Commonwealth of Israel—has been (long) delayed due to our unbelief in the words, works and teachng that HaShem has provided us through His Messiah.
+So the time of the blessed messianic age—the Golden Age of Israel and the International Commonwealth of Israel—has been (long) delayed; due to our ancestors’ unbelief in the words, works and teachng that God had provided them through M’shicho (His Messiah).

 The same Nation-Family (Israel) but a New Fig Tree:

-So, the judgment warned about in this Tenth Mashal of Messiah has already been executed upon the old Israel of the past.
+So, the judgment warned about in this Tenth Mashal of Messiah has already been executed upon the old Israel.

 We are blessed to say that this New Fig Tree was planted in the sacred soil of Israel in the Hebrew year 5708 (Secular year 1948).

-So when our Messiah returns from heaven to Israel to inspect HaShem’s new fig tree, in an unknown future day of Yom Kippur, he will rejoice to see and report to our heavenly Father that His new fig tree has indeed matured and is producing for Him an abundance of fruit!
+So when our Messiah returns (from heaven) at an unknown (yet future) observance of Yom KIppur, he will look upon the new fig tree and what will he find?
+He will rejoice to see that God’s new fig tree (modern Israel) has indeed matured and is producing for Him an abundance of fruit!
 Shalom, Shalom.